Invoking Jan. 6, Dems pivot to fight for voting legislation

 “Unfortunately many policymakers have not truly appreciated the gravity of where we are in this nation at this moment,” NAACP President Derrick Johnson said in an interview, singling out both Biden’s White House as well as Senate Democrats.
 “African Americans have seen this before.
 We’ve experienced this before.
 We must get beyond procedural conversations and get to the substance of protecting this fragile thing called democracy.”

-If signed into law, Democrats’ legislation would usher in the biggest overhaul of U.S. elections in a generation, striking down hurdles to voting enacted in the name of election security, reducing the influence of big money in politics and limiting partisan influence over the drawing of congressional districts.
-The package would create national election standards that would trump the state-level GOP laws.
-It would also restore the ability of the Justice Department to police election laws in states with a history of discrimination.

-McConnell has ridiculed the effort as one inspired by “scary stories that liberal activists keep repeating about how democracy is at death’s door.”
+McConnell has ridiculed “scary stories that liberal activists keep repeating about how democracy is at death’s door.”
 He recently dangled the possibility of narrower bipartisan action to shore up a convoluted 19th century law called the Electoral Count Act that governs the certification of presidential elections — a law Trump sought to exploit to overthrow his 2020 defeat.
 A compromise on that could be attractive to Manchin, who has said any election legislation ought to be enacted on a bipartisan basis.

 Last week, Republican Sen. Susan Collins of Maine held bipartisan talks with Republican Sens.
 Roger Wicker of Mississippi, Thom Tillis of North Carolina and Mitt Romney of Utah, as well as Manchin and fellow Democrats Jeanne Shaheen of New Hampshire and Kyrsten Sinema of Arizona.
 An update to the Electoral Count Act was part of the discussion, according to a Collins spokeswoman.